 Scheduling.
 CONTACT US for more information or to schedule a seminar or customized training program.

 Board Basics.
 In addition to seminars on particular topics, the firm provides in-house board training on director fiduciary duties, regulatory compliance, the Davis-Stirling Act, and how to avoid potential liability.
 Following is feedback from an attendee.

-I want to pass along a kudo to our attorney Jamie Handrick for the board training session.
+I want to pass along a Kudo to our attorney Jamie Handrick for the board training session.
 I have been through a few of these and can say, without reservation, that her presentation was among the best.
-The materials were not overwhelming and the two hour session focused on the issues that were the most important and relevant to this board.
-Jamie presented the material in an open Q&A style and sprinkled it with sense of humor.
+The materials were not overwhelming and the two-hour session focused on the issues that were the most important and relevant to this board.
+Jamie presented the material in an open Q&A style and sprinkled it with a sense of humor.
 She was able to personalize many issues to our specific board and situations that we are in the midst of.
-Frankly this material can be pretty boring but this was a fun, interactive and very relevant session.
+Frankly, this material can be pretty boring but this was a fun, interactive, and very relevant session.
 It was certainly worth two hours of investment on my part!
-One result of our interaction was implementation of some minor course corrections, such as insuring that our Open Sessions are intended for members only.
+One result of our interaction was the implementation of some minor course corrections, such as ensuring that our Open Sessions are intended for members only.
 And she helped us, I hope, gain more discipline in our email communications.
-We should be thankful for professional, personable representation that we have in this firm and with our representative. - Director
+We should be thankful for the professional, personable representation that we have in this firm and with our representative. - Director

 - Amending CC&Rs: When and How